rapidcow/perspective/docs/src/struct/backup_spec.rst

    *panels* and *entries*).

 field
-   Another name for attribute.
-Sometimes.
+   Another name for attribute (sometimes).

 *dict*, *list*, *str*, *bool*, null
    These will be convenient Pythonic terms to refer to JSON objects, arrays, strings, and booleans.
-(They are used mainly because object means something different in Python; the use of null is preserved however.)
+They are used mainly because object means something different in Python; the use of null, however, is preserved, despite in Python it is the singleton ``None``.

 *text*
    When an attribute is a *text* attribute, it must be either a *str*